volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 });
 ```

-But that solution has one drawback - if one of the fields would fail to render, it would take more time to figure out what exactly failed, as your test is responsible for checking three of them.
+But this solution has a disadvantage - if one of the fields was not rendered, it would take more time to find out what exactly failed, because your test is responsible for checking three fields.

-We used Shallow Rendering to test the component as a unit, in isolation.
+We use Shallow Rendering to test the component as a unit, in isolation.

-By using `shallow` method we do not render child components.
+By using `shallow` method we do not render any child components.

 ## Testing complex component in React

-We already know how to test simple React Components which are responsible only for rendering text to the screen.
+We already know how to perform simple React Components tests that are only responsible for rendering text on the screen.

-Now let's look at a more complex example with some `useState` usage and conditional logic inside:
+Now let's look at a more complex example with a `useState` usage and conditional logic in it:

 ```tsx
 import React, { FC, useState, ChangeEvent } from 'react';